fhunleth/embedded-elixir/content/post/2017-12-01-windows-support.md

 with multiple shells attached?
 This is easily done.  :

 Instead of the "run" command, we first need to "create" a new container `nerves_dev` from your `nerves_developer` image:

 ```sh
 docker create -t --user usersetup -v myvolume:/workdir --name nerves_dev --hostname docker -v myhome:/home/pokyuser -p 4000:4000 -p 9100-9109:9100-9109 nerves_developer --workdir=/workdir
 ```

 You should recognized most of the options from before.
 The only new one is "--user", which lets us specify the user to run the container as.
 The `usersetup` user is part of the CROPS ecosystem.

 Finally, attach a new shell to the container.
 You can attach as many shells desired, and they will all share the same container

 ```sh
 docker exec -it -u pokyuser nerves_dev poky-launch.sh /workdir bash -l
 ```

+## Docker - Transparent Proxy

+Docker's main advantage over WSL is its support for creating a "Transparent" proxy.
+This is needed in many corporate environments where firewalls interfere with the SSL Certificate checks that are done by mix, npm and other package managers.
+See https://github.com/crops/chameleonsocks if this pertains to you.

 ## Burning SD Cards and GUIs